mekerhult/test2023/README.md

    Arduino IDE.
 2. Open `MidiMcpPlayer/MidiMcpPlayer.ino` and set `WIFI_SSID` / `WIFI_PASSWORD`
    near the top of the file.
-3. Wire the MIDI shield to the hardware UART and a normally-open push button from D4 to ground (the sketch enables the pull-up resistor).
+3. Wire the MIDI shield to the hardware UART, a normally-open push button from D4 to ground (transport control), and another normally-open push button from D3 to ground (manual C trigger).
+The sketch enables the pull-up resistors.
 4. Select **Arduino UNO R4 WiFi** as the target board and upload the sketch.
 5. Open the serial monitor at 115200 baud to confirm the assigned IP address and REST server status.